 Port Security: It is the ability that the access switch can decide how many or what specific devices are allowed to connect to the access switch.
 It is a first line of defense for a network.

 VLANs: It is an essential component for a converged network.
 Access layer switches allow users to set the VLANs for the end node devices on network.

 Fast Ethernet/Gigabit Ethernet: According to the performance requirements of your network, there are Fast Ethernet and Gigabit Ethernet switch ports for an access switch.
 Fast Ethernet permits up to 100Mbps of traffic per switch port.
 And it is adequate for data traffic on most business.

 To sum up, the access switch provides connecting devices the access to the network.
-It is the basic device in access layer.
+It is the basic device in the access layer.
 The distribution switch acts as an aggregation point for all the access layer switches and supports more high-end features.
-They are interrelated and different with each other in the aspects of hierarchy and function.
+They are interrelated and different from each other in the aspects of hierarchy and function.
 Now 10GbE switch has become a favorite in current data centers distribution and access layers.
 If you are looking for 10GbE access switch or 10GbE distribution switch, FS is a good choice.